shiftyrose/shifty/README.md

 __Indicatior/Symbols__: "Manipulated!" text on manipulated players<br>

 #### Role Description
 Mastermind marks a player with their Kill button.
-After a delay, that player will gain text saying they've been Manipulated, and a countdown will begin.<br>
+After a delay, that player will gain text saying they've been Manipulated, and a countdown will begin.
 That player must kill another player before their countdown ends (by using either Pet or Kill), otherwise they suicide.

 ### Game Options
 |              Name             |                   Description                    |     Type     |  Default  |